Instruqt Labs (beta)

 Limitations

-In the current beta implementation there are a few limitations to consider:
+In the current beta implementation there are some limitations to consider:

 Enable Version Control